-From April 1, 2015 through March 31, 2018, we invested \$81.6 million in property, plant and equipment.
+From April 1, 2016 through March 31, 2019, we invested \$89.6 million in property, plant and equipment.
 Most of these projects have been completed and are subject to depreciation in accordance with our accounting policy of capitalizing costs that are direct and incremental to the activities required to bring the facilities to commercial production.
 The Ireland facility was sold in July 2017.

-Our manufacturing plant, research and office facilities in Haifa Bay, Israel are located in a complex of buildings with an aggregate area of 881,000 square feet.
+Our manufacturing plant, research and office facilities in Haifa Bay, Israel are located in a complex of buildings with an aggregate area of 912,000 square feet.
 We lease much of the land underlying these facilities from the ILA pursuant to long-term ground leases that expire between 2018 and 2060.
-The Company has the right to extend the lease agreement ending 2018 for an additional period of 49 years and is in the process of extending the lease agreement.
-For additional information, please refer to Note 2.i. and 2.j. to our consolidated financial statements included elsewhere in this 2018 Annual Report.
+In accordance with the regulations of the Israel Land Authority, the Company is entitled to extend the lease agreement ending 2018 for an additional period of 49 years and is in the process of extending the lease agreement.
+For additional information, please refer to Note 2.i. and 2.j. to our consolidated financial statements included elsewhere in this 2019 Annual Report.

 We have owned our main manufacturing facility in Brampton, Canada since 1992.
 Since then, we have purchased additional adjacent square footage and engaged in projects to develop and expand the facility to meet our growing manufacturing needs.
-As of March 31, 2018, we owned a total of 159,000 square feet at our main manufacturing facility.
+As of March 31, 2019, we owned a total of 159,000 square feet at our main manufacturing facility.
 In addition to our owned space, since September 2000, Taro Canada has leased 75,000 square feet of office and warehouse space, adjacent to our main manufacturing facilities, which lease term continues to September 2020.
 In December 2013, Taro Canada leased an additional 14,000 square feet of warehouse space near the two other facilities, which lease term continues to December 2021.
 The mortgage on this building was repaid in November 2010.